JKrivec/algoritmik-technical-interview/README.md

 $ serve -s build

 ```
+### Setting the environment variables
+If Perhaps the ip address of the backend server is different on your machine, you can change the ip in .env file in the frontend.
+Including .env files into git is a crime (and even more so uploading api keys), but I did it anyway for the sake of simplicity.

+### User interface
 ![image](https://user-images.githubusercontent.com/32847450/190931344-53bce24b-0977-46e9-84bf-4bb5aee91c90.png)

 ## Final words

-Including .env files into git is a crime, but I did it anyway for the sake of simplicity.

-There is also a lot left to be implemented for smoother experience but perhaps for some other day.
+There is a lot left to be implemented for smoother experience but perhaps for some other day.